teemu-u/ansible-role-create-ec2/README.md

 Role Name
 =========

-This role is to create a new EC2 Instance and add to the inventory.
+This role is to launch a new EC2 Instance and add to the inventory.
+You can use it for creating an instance with a particular name and then later use another playbook/role to perform tasks on that server e.g. install web server etc.

 Requirements